Paying for a Disabled Dependent’s Funeral: 3 Supportive Resources

 - The obituary

 In the case of a disabled dependent, planning and paying for a funeral can be even more of a challenge.
 If the disability is intellectual or developmental, simply communicating end-of-life wishes may be a struggle.
 Financially speaking, after paying for medical and living expenses each month, people on fixed incomes who are receiving disability benefits from the government typically don’t have a lot left over.
 In many cases, this means they don’t have enough savings to cover even the most basic funeral services.
-Furthermore, conditions like chronic illness and disability may mean they are ineligible for life insurance.
+Furthermore, conditions like chronic illness and disability may mean they are ineligible for life insurance (learn how whole life insurance works).

 From service selection to payment plans, the planning process can seem a bit overwhelming.
 This is especially true if you’ve never been through it before.
 The good news is that there are resources you can use to help walk you through the process.